With the CyberItalian method you learn the language in 5 steps:

 YES!

 Your purchase is backed by a 100% satisfaction guarantee*.
 We want you to be happy with our work.
 We've put a lot of work into creating what we feel is the easiest-to-use Italian language learning method online.
 We're proud of what we do, and we work hard to make you happy.
 We know that CyberItalian method delivers results and will help you learn Italian.
-However, if you decide within 30 days of purchase that CyberItalian is not right for you, we’ll refund 100% of your money for the self-study courses, and 100% of your money for the package of private lessons or tutored courses (standard, intensive or extended) minus the cost of any private or tutored class that you might have already completed. *Please note: the refund policy for our recovery or 16 weeks tutored courses for schools is different and can be discussed during, or before, registration.
+However, if you decide within 30 days of purchase that CyberItalian is not right for you, we’ll refund 100% of your money for the self-study course, and 100% of your money for the package of private lessons or tutored courses (standard, intensive or extended) minus the cost of any private or tutored class that you might have already completed. *Please note: the refund policy for our courses for schools is different and can be discussed during or before registration.

 You can buy with complete peace-of-mind!